Bosmie-l'Aiguille

 Bosmie-l'Aiguille ([bɔsmi lɛɡɥij]; Bòsc Mian) is a commune in the Haute-Vienne department in the Nouvelle-Aquitaine region in western France.
-Inhabitants are known as Bosmiauds in French.

 Geography

 The river Briance forms all of the commune's north-eastern border, then flows into the Vienne, which forms part of its northern border.
 L'Aiguille station has rail connections to Bordeaux, Périgueux, Brive-la-Gaillarde and Limoges.

+Population

+Inhabitants are known as Bosmiauds in French.